maurizi0/config-files/README.md

 # config-files #

-A repository to collect all my private confiuration files
+A repository to collect all my configuration files